hashicorp/vault/website/source/api/auth/jwt/index.html.md

 - `oidc_discovery_ca_pem` `(string: <optional>)` - The CA certificate or chain of certificates, in PEM format, to use to validate connections to the OIDC Discovery URL.
 If not set, system certificates are used.
 - `oidc_client_id` `(string: <optional>)` - The OAuth Client ID from the provider for OIDC roles.
 - `oidc_client_secret` `(string: <optional>)` - The OAuth Client Secret from the provider for OIDC roles.

-format,
-to use to validate connections to the OIDC Discovery URL.
-If not set, system certificates are used.
 - `jwt_validation_pubkeys` `(comma-separated string, or array of strings: <optional>)` - A list of PEM-encoded public keys to use to authenticate signatures locally.
 Cannot be used with `oidc_discovery_url`.
 - `bound_issuer` `(string: <optional>)` - The value against which to match the `iss` claim in a JWT.
 - `jwt_supported_algs` `(comma-separated string, or array of strings: <optional>)` - A list of supported signing algorithms.
 Defaults to [RS256]. ([Available algorithms](https://github.com/hashicorp/vault-plugin-auth-jwt/blob/master/vendor/github.com/coreos/go-oidc/jose.go#L7))